Ch 1 - A Rough Start

 October 21st , Palmetto: "We had to get a new horn after the bracket broke while Cap was removing an old bee's nest; and while w...

-Tino Jansen and I met in 1992 in Rotterdam, the Netherlands, where I'd accepted a year's assignment from our company's headqu...
+Tino Jansen was my third husband.
+We met in 1992 in Rotterdam, the Netherlands; where I'd accepted a one-year assignment from my compa...

 (To preserve his anonymity, I have coined the banal pseudonym 'Cap' for my partner-in-time.)
 It had been almost three years since my...